f-edwards/intermediate_stats/README.md

-This is the course page for intermediate statistics in the School of Criminal Justice at Rutgers-Newark.
+This is the course repository for intermediate statistics in the School of Criminal Justice at Rutgers-Newark.
+The syllabus and schedule can be found at [https://f-edwards.github.io/intermediate_stats/](the course homepage).